-Prof. Dr. Eko Supriyanto is the director of IJN-UTM Cardiovascular Engineering Centre, Universiti Teknologi Malaysia, Skudai, Johor, Malaysia.
+Prof. Dr. Eko Supriyanto is the director of IJN-UTM Cardiovascular Engineering Centre, Universiti Teknologi Malaysia, Skudai, Johor, Malaysia (Correspoing author phone: +6075558551-mail: eko@biomedical.utm.my).

-Prof. Dr. Tharek Abd Rahman is the Director of Wireless Communication Centre, Faculty of Electrical Engineering, Universiti Teknologi Malaysia, 81310 Johor Malaysia.
+Prof. Siti Mariyam Shamsuddin is Director of UTM Big Data Centre, Faculty of Computing, Universiti Teknologi Malaysia, 81310 Johor Malaysia e-mail : mariyam@utm.my

-phone is not only used for voice communication but also often used for transferring data, images and videos.
-Third generation (3G) technology attempts to use a mobile phone for video call and now LTE; while the fourth generation (4G) technology is expected use mobile phone as broadband media, that support high speed data rate.
+Prof. Dr. T.A.
+Rahman is the Director of Wireless Communication Centre, Faculty of Electrical Engineering, Universiti Teknologi Malaysia, 81310 Johor Malaysia expected use mobile phone as broadband media, that support high speed data rate.
 In order to achieve these requirements, several methods have been proposed; and one of such methods is antenna diversity and spatial multiplexing.
 A new high-gain antenna design for transmitter, operating at LTE band 2.6 GHz, is proposed in this letter.